NATIVE PLANTS – Finding the best plant for your garden

 Aussie plants are tough.
 Really tough.
 They have had to develop ways of coping with a harsh climate and surviving.
 Extreme heat and bushfires are ever present, and this month’s EXTREME GARDENING looks at how Aussie plants can take the rough stuff when it comes to making new ones.
 Plants like Banksias and Callistemon have developed seed pods that can not only survive fire and heat, they will bust out the seed in response.
 That’s what I call tough!
 None of this nambny pamby handle gently powder puff seeds.
 Here’s how you can shove woody seed pods from plants like Banksia and Callistemon and Eucalyptus in the oven or microwave to persuade them (and I use the term persuade like those old gangster movies use it) to give up their seeds.

 Just look at our seed harvest!
 There are hundreds of potential shrubs and trees sitting on my kitchen paper.
 Sadly the Callistemon was not quite old enough to yield any seed.
+Often you can take the unopened seed capsules out after a small amount of time, and leave them on your bench.
+The initial heating will have done the work and they will open even away from the heat source.

 Have fun collecting your own woody seed pods and grow your own Aussie tough guys.